Split Second (game show): Syndication: 1986–1987

 In early 1986, Monty Hall had expressed his intentions to retire from hosting game shows altogether.
 He had been hosting a revival of Let’s Make a Deal in syndication since 1984, and he planned on stepping down from the series and launching a daily human interest program distributed by Worldvision Enterprises called For the People, where Hall would use connections he had made over various philanthropic ventures over the course of his life to offer assistance to viewers.
 The idea was for Hall to hand Let’s Make a Deal over to another host (likely the show’s announcer Dean Goss, as Hall allowed him to preside over several deals during the year) and start For the People in the fall.
 Both programs were presented in January 1986 at the annual NATPE convention.
 However, not enough stations showed interest in either Hall’s creation or a third season of Let’s Make a Deal.
 Hall and Hatos decided to revive their other hit from the 1970s and developed a new edition of Split Second, this time with Hall hosting, for a midseason premiere in December 1986.

-The show aired simultaneously in the United States and Canada upon its premiere, but many more Canadian markets cleared Split Second than their American counterparts (although it was cleared in at least one major market, New York).
-With the reappearance of episodes on Canada's GameTV, there have emerged some notable production differences for episodes aired in Canada.
-These are listed as follows:
+Although the show aired simultaneously in the United States and Canada upon its premiere, many more Canadian markets carried Split Second than their American counterparts.
+However, it was carried in at least one major American market, New York.
+With the reappearance of episodes on Canada's GameTV, there have emerged some notable production differences for episodes aired in Canada: